Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting Unable to Add SwitchBot Lock to the App Due to an "Device Initialization is Abnormal" Error
+### Troubleshooting Unable to Add SwitchBot Lock Pro to the App Due to an "Device Initialization is Abnormal" Error

 We will unbind the device for you.

 ---
-### Troubleshooting the Screw of SwitchBot Lock Base Adaptor Slips and Won’t Unscrew
+### Troubleshooting the Screw of SwitchBot Lock Pro Base Adaptor Slips and Won’t Unscrew

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.